 Some Media Studies students are initially admitted with "conditional master's" status (for example, if undergraduate GPA was below 3.00).
 Students are evaluated at the end of their second term of coursework.
-If they have maintained a 3.25 GPA or better for their first two terms of graduate coursework, they will be upgraded to full major status.
+If they have maintained a 3.25 GPA or better for their first two terms of graduate coursework and are otherwise making satisfactory progress toward the degree, they will be upgraded to full major status.
 A change of graduate major/classification form must be filled out by the student and approved by the department.
 The form is available on line in PDF format at: http://gradschool.uoregon.edu/current-students/academic-forms.
-Conditional master's students must have their status upgraded at least one quarter prior to graduation.

-Thesis or Project Options (see also Thesis and Project information on p.
+Thesis or Terminal Project Options (see also Thesis and Project information on p.
 22)